jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

     (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign’s birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, and Labour Day; and
     (b) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and (c) a day in the period commencing on 20 December in any year and ending with 10 January in the following year.
-(2) The following terms have the same meanings as in section 2(1) of the Resource Management Act 1991:
+(2) The following terms have the same meanings as in section 11 of the Natural and Built Environment Act 2023:
-  (a) biological diversity:
+  (a) indigenous biodiversity:
   (b) iwi authority:
   (c) region:
   (d) tikanga Māori.